hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 * [supervise.ly](supervise.ly) - Is a an online service that enable automatic annotation of data.
 Fron the tens I tested it is my current favorite.
 * [Alegion](https://alegion.com) - Annotation service that deals with computer vision, NLP, and data cleansing.
 The service alleges to combine machine learning and Human intelligence.
+* [Scale.ai](https://scale.ai/) - With a "simple" API to programmaticaly request Human annotation from their service, Scale.ai aims to free projects from the annotation task.

 ## Data Generation 🖌